sebastianspross/k8s101/README.md

 ```powershell
 docker run -p 80:80 <ACR_NAME>.azurecr.io/js-idrepeater:1
 ```
-To validate that the application is running open a browser and call the localhost.
-You will see a random four digit key.
-This key is generated on start up of the container and will not change during the whole lifecycle of the container.
-To understand this behavior kill the container and run it once again.
+To validate that the application is running, open a browser and call the localhost.
+You will see a random four-digit key.
+This key is generated on startup of the container and will not change during the whole lifecycle of the container.
+To understand this behavior, kill the container and run it once again.
 ```
 http://localhost:80
 ```